f5devcentral/f5-automation-labs/docs/class1/module3/module3.rst

   - **VMware:** https://f5.com/solutions/technology-alliances/vmware

-iWorkflow enables generic functionality in all of these environments by using a **BIG-IP Cloud Connector**.
-This connector allows iWorkflow to utilize BIG-IP devices running on any of these environments.
+Ansible Tower may be integrated within any of these environments to add fuctionality and reliablity of workflows.

 ..
 NOTE:: F5 BIG-IP also supports integration with Container Ecosystems.
-   However, in these environments iWorkflow may not be required.
+   However, in these environments Ansible Tower may not be required.
 For more information you can refer to:

    - Container Ecosystems: